Skrylar/ImpromptuModular/README.md

 * **Length**: When in SEQ mode, allows the arrow buttons to select the length of sequences (number of steps), the default is 16.
 All sequences have the same length.
 When in SONG mode, allows the arrow buttons to select the number of phrases in the song (the default is 4).

+* **Left/right arrow buttons**: These buttons step the sequencer one step left or right.
+No effect when Attach is activated (see _Attch_ below).

 * **Seq#**: In Seq mode, this number determines which sequence is being edited/played.
 In Song mode, this number determines the sequence index for the currently selected phrase; the selected phrase is shown in the 16 LEDs at the top of the module).
-When one of the Mode, Transpose, Rotate buttons is pressed, the display instead shows the current run mode, the amount of semi-tones to transpose, and the number of steps to rotate respectively.
-Clicking on any button returns the display to show the sequence number.
+When one of the Mode, Transpose, Rotate buttons is pressed, the display instead shows the current run mode (see Mode below), the amount of semi-tones to transpose, and the number of steps to rotate respectively.
+Clicking on any button returns the display to it normal setting that shows the sequence number.

 * **Attach**: Allows the edit head to follow the run head (attach on).
 The position of the edit head is shown with a red LED, and the position of the run head is shown by a green LED.
 When in Seq mode, the actual content of a step (i.e. note, oct, gates, slide) of the sequence can be modified in real time as the sequencer is advancing (_attach_ on), or manually by using the < and > buttons (_attach_ off).

 * **Mode**: This controls the run mode of the sequences and the song (one setting for each).
 The modes are: FWD (forward), REV (reverse), PPG (ping-pong, also called forward-reverse), BRN (brownian random), RND (random).
-For example, setting the run mode to FWD for the Seq mode and to RND for the song mode will play the phrases that are part of a song randomly, and the probablility of a given phrase playing is proportional to the number of times it appears in the song.
+For example, setting the run mode to FWD for Seq and to RND for Song will play the phrases that are part of a song randomly, and the probablility of a given phrase playing is proportional to the number of times it appears in the song.

 * **Transpose**: Transpose the currently selected sequence up or down by a given number of semi-tones.
 The main knob is used to set the transposition amount.
 Only available in Seq mode.